 Prince Delville enjoyed the advantage of the rails-position and jumped smartly before his jockey Ray Selkrig restrained the little fellow to allow Lindbergh to take up the running.
 The pace was rather muddling and Selkrig’s only real concern on Prince Delville, who was third throughout, was in being able to get a run in the straight.
 It came when Telyar made the first move topping the rise; Prince Delville’s acceleration was pronounced, and he dashed away to win the race by four lengths from Telyar, with a head to Eight Bells.
 Forestville, Ernie Williams’ flag bearer, was outclassed to run fifth.
 The smallest colt in the field had proven to be the best, providing a relative newcomer to the ranks of ownership with a Derby with his first runner in the race.
-In fact, Prince Delville was only the third horse ever to carry the colours of Bowral master-builder, W. J. (Bill) Bradshaw, who raced the colt in partnership with his wife and who had first become an owner only a year or two before.
-It marked the first of the many conspicuous victories that would fall to the famous ‘orange jacket, white sleeves, red armbands’ in the years ahead.
+In fact, Prince Delville was only the third horse ever to carry the colours of Bowral master-builder, W. J. (Bill) Bradshaw.
+He raced the colt in partnership with his wife, Gladys, and had first become an owner four years earlier through the intercession of his friend, the former equestrian, Jim Barnes.
+Barnes introduced Bradshaw to Stan Lamond and the three men went to the Inglis Yearling Sales in 1950 and bought Resonant, a son of Whirlaway that eventually won the New Year’s Gift for the trio at Randwick in January 1953 at 40/1.
+Flush with that success, Bradshaw had attended the Sydney Yearling Sales a few months later and bought Prince Delville.
+The Derby marked the first of the many conspicuous victories in feature races that would fall to the famous ‘orange jacket, white sleeves, red armbands’ in the years ahead.
 After the Derby, Bradshaw told pressmen: “I am hard of hearing, I can’t attend movies or plays; accordingly, my medico suggested I take an interest in something I could see, without having to listen.”
 Prince Delville’s finishing burst would have been rather hard to miss even for the sight-impaired.

 Prince Delville had made four public appearances as a juvenile, winning only a minor handicap at Rosehill on the final day of the season, although doing it in some style and setting a race record.
 There was some money for him in the ring that day, and astute racegoers marked him down even then as a Derby prospect.
 But Prince Delville was overshadowed in the headlines by the performance of another son of Delville Wood on that day – the Maurice McCarten-trained Belmont Park who won successive races on the same card for the owner, Bill Dawes.
 In the Free Handicap, Prince Delville had been allotted only 7 st. 8lb. or over two stone below the top colt.
 Stan Lamond had preferred the weight-for-age Warwick Stakes to the Hobartville Stakes to mark the colt’s seasonal debut at three, in which he ran a respectable fourth behind the imported mare, Tarien.
 It was then on to the traditional Derby route of the Guineas at Canterbury and Rosehill where the little Delville Wood colt was placed third and then second behind Pride of Egypt.